pandanale/chickenDinner/README.md

 Generate - Passes prompt to the API endpoint and begins displaying response. <br/>
 Stop - Cancels request and clears context <br/>
 Clear Context - clears context and starts a new conversation. <br/>

+# UI plan

+Winner Winner Chicken Dinner Kitchen Helper ChatBot

+- User Interface -
+  1. Standard chatbot input, with clear instructions
+  2. Saved recipes tab
+  3. Recipes generated -> button for "let's see what this looks like!"
+     -> use dall-E to generate an image but ONLY when user requests it (saves computation time and energy)